googlecodelabs/migrate-python2-appengine/step1-flask-gaendb-py2/README.md

 ## Next

-In the next step, we will migrate from App Engine NDB to Google Cloud NDB, a key step because after you complete *that*, you can either stop there or be presented with a variety of options to choose from.
+[**Step 2:**](/step2-flask-cloudndb-py2) The next tutorial involves migrating from App Engine NDB to Google Cloud NDB, a key step because after you switch to the Cloud library, many options become available to you.